 No access onto Wedding Cake Rock — max penalty $3,000.

-Although the landmark is notable for its stunning location and scenic trail it has become the subject of much concern recently.
-In 2015, a surge in popularity brought knowledge of its impending collapse.
+Although the landmark is notable for its white colour, stunning location, and beautiful views along the coastal track it has recently become the subject of much concern.
+In 2015, a surge in popularity brought knowledge of its impending collapse (within the next decade).
 The New South Wales National Parks and Wildlife Service (NPWS) said the number of visitors per month had risen sharply from around 2,000 to over 10,000, with the new photo-sharing platform, Instagram, listed as the main culprit.

 The sudden popularity spike worried the NPWS.
 Gary Dunnet, the service’s Regional Manager, raised the important question of “whether having 30 or 40 people standing in that area [had] the potential to tip it one way or another.”
 But people not only walked, sat, posed for that perfect ‘insta’, and did yoga on the rock top, they also began to vandalise it: drawing on it with chalk.

 Eventually, citing safety concerns, Wedding Cake Rock closed to the public in May 2015 and a fence was erected to prevent tourists from climbing onto the rock.